kubevirt/kubevirt-ansible/automation/README.md

 ### Deploy OpenShift

-To deploy OpenShift the [`./deploy-openshift.yml`](../deploy-openshift.yml) playbook is used.
+To deploy OpenShift the [`./playbooks/cluster/openshift/config.yml`](../playbooks/cluster/openshift/config.yml) playbook is used.

 Test flow deploys OpenShift in two versions:

 * OpenShift 3.7
 * OpenShift 3.9

+These two deployments are running simultaneously, each in it's own separated environment.
+The flow maybe be extended with upcoming OpenShift releases in future.

 ### Install KubeVirt

-To install KubeVirt on top of  OpenShift the [`./install-kubevirt-release.yml`](../install-kubevirt-release.yml) playbook is used.
+To install KubeVirt on top of  OpenShift the [`./playbooks/components/install-kubevirt-release.yml`](../playbooks/components/install-kubevirt-release.yml) playbook is used.

 Test flow installs KubeVirt v0.2.0 .

+# oVirt CI Integration

+The [oVirt CI][ovirt-ci-system-doc] project is open to integrating additional KubeVirt related projects or integrations, to run per each submitted PR.

 [ovirt-ci-system-doc]: http://ovirt-infra-docs.readthedocs.io/en/latest/CI/Build_and_test_standards/index.html